samuel-book/causal_inference_notebook/glossary.md

 * **Risk ratio**: A risk ratio, also known as relative risk, is a number that shows how much more likely one group is to experience a specific health outcome compared to another group.
 Risk ratios differ from hazard ratios: Risk ratios measure cumulative risk at a fixed endpoint, whereas hazard ratios measure instantaneous risk at any given point during the study period.

 * **SHAP values**: SHAP (SHapley Additive exPlanations) values show how individual features (or combinations of features) in a machine learning model contribute to the final model prediction.
 They may be applied to all machine learning model types.

+* **Structural Causal Modelling**: A model combining a set of nodes with functions specifying causal relationships between inputs and outputs.
+This is similar to *Structural Equation Modelling* (which also used a network of functions/equations), but the Structural Causal Model is intended to map causal relationships only, not predictive relationships.

+* **Structural Equation Modelling**: A model combining a set of nodes with functions specifying causal *or* predictive relationships between inputs and outputs.
+This is similar to *Structural Causal Modelling* (which also used a network of functions/equations), but the Structural Causal Model is intended to map causal relationships only, not predictive relationships.

 * **Target trial emulation**: Target trial emulation is a framework that applies the principles of randomized clinical trials (RCTs) to observational data to estimate the causal effects of interventions.
 The process begins by designing a hypothetical randomized trial (the "target trial") that would ideally answer the research question.
 This protocol includes: 1) Eligibility criteria, 2) Treatment strategies
 Assignment procedures, 3) Follow-up period, 4) Outcome definitions, 5) Statistical analysis plan.